Pulse: An app-based teen pregnancy prevention intervention

 - At the end of the study, more intervention group participants than comparison group participants remembered receiving information about reproductive health from any source.
 Six weeks after enrolling in the study, more intervention than comparison group participants said they had received information about abstinence from sex (57 vs. 51 percent), how to say no to sex (70 vs. 64 percent), how to talk to a partner about using birth control (66 vs. 56 percent), and methods of birth control (80 vs. 72 percent).

-Throughout the duration of the Pulse study, Child Trends identified several challenges and successes:
+Throughout the initial evaluation of the Pulse study, Child Trends identified several challenges and successes:

 - Streamlining the enrollment process improved recruitment numbers.
 The evaluation team changed the process so that users were automatically directed from social media ads to the screener, instead of to the study landing page.
 In addition, we changed the format of the screener questions so they were all located on a single page instead of a “question-per-screen” format.
 Since most participants took the screener on their phone, this resulted in a large increase in screener completions—from 9 percent to over 90 percent.